 In April, Microsoft announced an investment of $5 billion dollars in the Internet of Things over the next five years.
 What exactly does “Internet of Things” mean?

-As access to broadband widens, more appliances (maybe add some examples in parenthesis) are equipped with sensors, wifi capabilities, and other advancements capable of communicating and exchanging data.
+As access to broadband widens, more appliances are equipped with sensors, wifi capabilities, and other advancements capable of communicating and exchanging data.
 The move from individual “smart appliances” to expanding interoperable “smart networks” is the Internet of Things (or IoT for short.)

 Imagine a house where a ringing alarm clock triggers coffee to brew; then that loads your day’s tasks from your iPhone onto a touch-screen calendar fixed on the refrigerator door.
 Proponents of IoT design networks of appliances that can facilitate day-to-day conveniences are like a digital Rube Goldberg machine.
 Soon, “smart homes” will no longer just belong to wealthy tech lovers.
 They’ll become a standard of first-world living.
 The Miami-based company Lennar Corp., for instance, is already teaming up with Amazon to get Alexa into every home.